 The best way to judge for yourself is if it is affecting your life in a negative way.
-If this is the case it’s best to seek out professional help and talk to them so you can get the treatment that is right for your personal situation.
+If this is the case, it’s best to seek out professional help, so you can get the treatment that is right for your personal situation.
 This may just be something simple like getting enough exercise, reducing drug and alcohol intake, eating healthier or spending more time with friends and family.

-But then there are times when more comprehensive treatment such as Quantum Neuro Recoding (QNR), which is fast, effective drug free treatment with a 98% success rate* in treating anxiety, depression and many other mental illnesses.
+But then there are times when more comprehensive treatment such as Quantum Neuro Recoding (QNR), a fast, effective, drug-free treatment with a 98% success rate* in treating anxiety, depression and many other mental illnesses, is required.

-For more information about Quantum Neuro Recoding or for a risk free initial consultation click here.
+For more information about Quantum Neuro Recoding, please click here.